 - Space out the showers so as to let the drains do their job properly.

-- If you notice slow drainage, try these ‘hacks to clear a blocked drain, sink and toilet’.
-If they don’t work, call our emergency plumbers.
+- If you notice slow drainage, try these hacks to clear a blocked drain, sink and toilet and If they don’t work, call our emergency plumbers.

 Prevent kitchen sink clogs

 - Do not let oil or grease flow into your drain pipes.
-Oil will harden soon and will clog the drain.
+The oil will harden soon and will clog the drain.
 The safest way to get rid of grease is to pour it into a heat safe container and deal with it later.
-If you or your guest has mistakenly poured the grease down the drain, leave hot water running into it and pour some detergent as well.
+If you or your guest have mistakenly poured the grease down the drain, leave hot water running into it and pour some detergent as well.

 - If your guests are assisting you in the kitchen, request them to throw off the vegetable peels and other scraps into waste bins.

 - Scrape off the excess food from the plates before placing them in the sink or in the dishwasher.
 The best way to do this is to use paper towels.